Make-Magazine/makerfaire/wp-content/plugins/gravityview-advanced-filter/readme.txt

 3. Follow the instructions

 == Changelog ==

+= 1.0.14 on February 27, 2016 =
+* Fixed: When saving a filter condition using a product field the operator "is" disappears
+* Fixed: When searching by an option field there were no results

+= 1.0.12 & 1.0.13 on January 21, 2016 =
+* Fixed: Post Category filters
+    - Dropdown not populated with categories
+    - Added "Is Not" option
+* Fixed: Date Created filter not working properly
+* Tweak: Increase the number of users displayed in the Advanced Filter "Created By" dropdown
+* Updated: Translation textdomain from `gravity-view-advanced-filter` to `gravityview-advanced-filter`
+    - Included updater library in translation strings

 = 1.0.11 on November 13 =
 * New: Add "is not" option to GravityView Approval fields.
 Now you can show only unapproved entries.